-How to respond to online defamation in the hospitality sector
+How to respond to online defamation in the leisure sector

 On the downside though, the ferocious speed at which social media post can be liked and shared can damage your business’ reputation in just a few hours.

 With this in mind, it is vital that every hospitality business closely monitors its own social media channels as well as any mentions they may get in external online publications or posts to limit the risk of reputational damage as much as possible.